 This press release contains information that may be considered a financial outlook under applicable securities laws about the Company's potential financial position, including, but not limited to, our 2025 guidance for development expenditures; our expected 2025 free cash flow; and our intentions regarding the allocating our annual free cash flow; all of which are subject to numerous assumptions, risk factors, limitations and qualifications, including those set forth in the above paragraphs.
 The actual results of operations of the Company and the resulting financial results will vary from the amounts set forth in this press release and such variations may be material.
 This information has been provided for illustration only and with respect to future periods are based on budgets and forecasts that are speculative and are subject to a variety of contingencies and may not be appropriate for other purposes.
 Accordingly, these estimates are not to be relied upon as indicative of future results.
 Except as required by applicable securities laws, the Company undertakes no obligation to update such financial outlook, whether as a result of new information, future events or otherwise.
-The financial outlook contained in this press release was made as of the date of this press release and was provided for the purpose of providing further information about the Company's potential future business operations.
-Readers are cautioned that the financial outlook contained in this press release is not conclusive and is subject to change.
+The financial outlook contained in this press release was made as of the date of this press release and the financial outlook contained in this press release is not conclusive and is subject to change.